A simple model of trees for unicellular maps: The main bijection

 In addition, if $M$ and $(M',S')$ are in correspondence, then the underlying graph of $M$ is obtained from the underlying graph of $M'$ by merging the vertices in $S'$ into a single vertex. \end{prop} We now sketch briefly the construction of \cite{Ch09}.
 Although this is not really needed for the sequel, we believe that it gives a good insight into the objects we are dealing with (readers in a hurry may take Proposition~\ref{prop:Eg_decomp} for granted and jump directly to subsection \ref{subsec:apresrappel}).
 We refer to \cite{Ch09} for proofs and details.

 We first explain where the factor $2g$ comes from in \eqref{eq:trisectionrec-maps}.
 Let $M$ be a rooted unicellular map of genus $g$ with $n$ edges.
 Then $M$ has $2n$ corners, and we label them from $1$ to $2n$ incrementally, starting from the root, and going clockwise around the (unique) face of $M$ (Figure~\ref{fig:maptrisection}).
-Let $v$ be a vertex of $M$, let $k$ be its degree, and let $(a_1,a_2,\dots,a_k)$ be the sequence of the labels of corners incident to it, read in \emph{counterclockwise direction around $v$} starting from the minimal label $a_1=\min a_i$.
-If for some $j\in\llbracket 1,k-1\rrbracket$, we have $a_{j+1}<a_j$, we say that the corner of $v$ labelled by $a_{j+1}$ is a \emph{trisection of $M$}.
+Let $v$ be a vertex of $M$, let $k$ be its degree, and let $(a_1,a_2,\dots,a_k)$ be the sequence of the labels of corners incident to it, read in \emph{clockwise direction around $v$} starting from the minimal label $a_1=\min \{a_i\}$.
+If for some $j$ lying in $\llbracket 1,k-1\rrbracket$ ({\em i.e.} in the set of integers between $1$ and $k-1$, including $1$ and $k-1$), we have $a_{j+1}<a_j$, we say that the corner of $v$ labelled by $a_{j+1}$ is a \emph{trisection of $M$}.
 Figure~\ref{fig:maptrisection}(a) shows a map of genus two having four trisections.
 More generally we have: \begin{lem}[\cite{Ch09}] A unicellular map of genus $g$ contains exactly $2g$ trisections.
 In other words, the set of unicellular maps of genus $g$ with $n$ edges and a marked trisection is isomorphic to $2g\ \!\cE_g(n)$. \end{lem}